kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 The coilover assembly on the rear suspension contains both the spring and the damper.
 Because they act on the same line-of-action, they share the same motion ratio.
-The assembly is laterally offset from the wheel centre plane, so a reduced motion ratio is expected.
+The assembly is laterally offset from the wheel centre plane so a reduced motion ratio is expected.

 ![spring damper coilover motion ratio](/assets/images/2020-12-06/rsx-rear-left-mrcoil.svg)

 The motion ratio is 0.586 mm displacement per mm of wheel centre travel at factory ride height.
-You can expect the motion ratio to decrease in bump travel.
+You can expect the motion ratio to decrease in bump.

 ### Anti-roll Bar Motion Ratio